TritonDataCenter/smartos-docs/docs/index.md

 This documentation can provide you with a variety of resources for users at all levels.
 To get started, [download SmartOS now](download-smartos.md), and be sure to review the [Hardware Requirements](hardware-requirements.md).
-Once installed, refer to our [Users Guide][smartos-users-guide] to help you learn your way around SmartOS.
+Once installed, refer to our [Users Guide](smartos-users-guide.md) to help you learn your way around SmartOS.

 When you have questions, refer to the